Mission

 Current research initiatives with the Iowa Raptor Project include:

-1. Hawk Migration Counts
+1. Fall Hawk Migration Counts

 Through long-term counting of migrating diurnal raptors we can learn about population trends, migration phenology changes, and other migratory needs of raptors that utilize the Iowa River valley.

-2. Saw-whet Owl Banding
+2. Fall Hawk and Owl Migration Banding

 3. Winter Raptor Surveys